 Gunner H. Charlesworth was wounded in the left arm.

-Corporal Pickles of Brockholes was well known as a football player and was goalkeeper for the Netherthong team.
-His death was reported in the Express in February 1917.
+Corporal Pickles of Brockholes Lance Corporal Number 14060 9th Battalion Duke of Wellington Regiment was well known as a football player and was goalkeeper for the Netherthong team.
+He had worked at Thongsbridge and Brockholes Railway Station.
+He was reported missing, presumed killed on July 1916, aged 27. ( His death was reported in the Express in February 1917).
+There was no known grave and he was commemorated at Thiepval Memorial to the Missing.

 Private T. Wilkinson served with the West Riding Regiment was wounded in the thigh and was in base hospital in France.
 He was formerly connected with the Netherthong WMC and the Wesleyan School.